michaelbiggers/add-it-up/README.md

 # Add It Up
-> A grocery list that helps you keep to your budget
+### A grocery list that helps you keep to your budget

----
+Working version available here - https://goofy-spence-da4b05.netlify.app
+(intended to be used on mobile)